 Discovery Channel premiered the documentary series, Rocky Mountain Railroad, featuring CP and the Ontario Northland Railway.

 Congenital heart defects affect one in 80 children in Canada every year and there is currently no treatment to permanently repair the heart.

-In April 2018, CP sponsored and participated in the week-long Atamiskākēwak Gathering in Moose Jaw, Sask.
+CP sponsored and participated in the week-long Atamiskākēwak Gathering in Moose Jaw, Sask.

 To mitigate safety risks and disruptions associated with railcar roller bearing failures, railways use wayside detectors to collect data about the condition of bearings (including temperature and vibration) on passing trains.

-To support steelhead trout populations, including rearing and spawning, CP began a habitat enhancement project along 100 metres of the Bonaparte River in British Columbia in 2017.
+To support steelhead trout populations, including rearing and spawning, CP began a habitat enhancement project along 100 metres of the Bonaparte River in British Columbia.

 During CP’s long history, there were times we needed to draw water from strategically located wells to service steam locomotives and water livestock in transit.

-In August 2018, CP conducted Project Alpan, our largest real-world incident simulation exercise to date.
+CP conducted Project Alpan, our largest real-world incident simulation exercise to date.

 River in Iowa

 After severe flooding along Iowa's Turkey River in March 2019, damage to a rail bridge resulted in 400 feet of CP main line track falling into the river.
 In a remarkable 12 days, CP's Operations team replaced and elevated the missing bridge